Raphael-Boichot/SGTE-ThermDoc-database/README.md

 **Scripting**

 Commands can of course be scripted and ran as a batch, see **[./Codes/Script.m](/Codes/Script.m)** for example of script containing several commands.
-Scripts are stored as .m files.
+Scripts are stored as .m files and can just be executed with the "run" button.

 ![](/Scripting.png)

 ## Database maintenance for administrators